themarquisdesheric/amber-health/src/pages/index.md

   heading: Where is this?? can't find
   description: Location? xxx
 main:
   heading: Where is this?
+WTF
   description: Location??
+WTF 2
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg